Eli Coppola: Career

 After graduating from Connecticut College, Coppola moved to San Francisco in 1985 where she entered the Bay Area poetry scene with readings at Cafe Babar.
 Coppola was one of the most popular and beloved poets who found voice at the Cafe Babar readings.
 Her work set a standard for genuine emotion among the raucous spoken word scene of 1980s San Francisco.
 In the late 80s and early 90s, Coppola worked at the UC Berkeley Women's Studies Program as June Jordan's assistant.
 Coppola received her MFA from San Francisco State University in 1994.
 Coppola published five chapbooks of her poetry; Animals We Keep in the City (Zeitgeist Press, 1989), Invisible Men's Voices (Blue Beetle Press, 1992), As Luck Would Have It (Zeitgeist Press, 1993), no straight lines between no two points (Apathy Press Poets, 1993), and Anyway (Monkey Business Books, 1999).

 Death and legacy

 On April 2, 2000, Coppola died of a heart attack in her San Francisco apartment.
 After her death, Coppola's family worked with her agent, David West, to publish a collection of her chapbook poetry in Some Angels Wear Black (Manic D Press, 2005) and the poetry recordings Eli Coppola: Some Words (2000) and Flying at Cafe Babar: Readings (live) by Eli Coppola (2006).
 In 2009, Michelle Tea and Ali Liebegott of Sister Spit and Radar Productions founded the Annual Eli Coppola Poetry Chapbook Prize for new poets.
 In 2014, Coppola was awarded a Kathy Acker Award for lifetime achievement and outstanding contribution to the avant garde arts community.
+She was remembered by the San Francisco Gate as, "An incredibly respected and adored member of the city's poetry community, Coppola was known for her gorgeous and unsentimental poems, many dealing with her muscular dystrophy."